What is Betaine Hydrochloride?

 When a person experiences heartburn, indigestion, reflux, or gas, the overproduction of stomach acid is often blamed.
 However, when checked professionally by a doctor, results often reveal that the problem is exactly the opposite.

-With low stomach acid levels, the body is not able to breakdown food.
-This means that the body won’t be able to absorb the nutrients coming from food, thus depriving the organ systems the necessary vitamins and minerals for proper function.
+With low stomach acid levels, the body cannot break down food.
+It means that the body won’t be able to absorb the nutrients coming from food, thus depriving the organ systems of the necessary vitamins and minerals for proper function.
 Putrefaction, or the rotting of undigested food, also happens.
-During this process, proteins get broken down by bacteria and create an organic, toxic acid, causing bloating and painful gas.
+During this process, bacteria break down proteins and create an organic, toxic acid, causing bloating and painful gas.
 When food rots in the stomach, lactic acid is formed.
-This inflames and damages the stomach and may lead to leaky gut.
-The lactic acid can also build up and rise up into the lower esophagus causing the feeling of heartburn or GERD.
+This inflames and damages the stomach and may lead to a leaky gut.
+The lactic acid can also build up and rise up into the lower esophagus, causing heartburn or GERD.
 Abdominal pain, constipation or diarrhea, and other symptoms can be brought about by low acidity.

-Betaine HCl taken before meals preps the stomach and helps in the processing of the incoming meal.
-Betaine HCl is absorbed through the enterocytes in the small intestine which is also the entry site for the bile.
+Betaine HCl before meals prep the stomach and helps in processing the incoming meal.
+Betaine HCl is absorbed through the enterocytes in the small intestine, which is also the entry site for the bile.
 From there, the compound is converted to betaine which helps create a suitable environment for digestion.